-Founded in 1855, NP Dodge is proudly America’s oldest, family-owned, full-service real estate company.
+Founded in 1855, NP Dodge is proudly America’s longest running, family-owned, full-service real estate company.
 Five generations solidify the character and integrity of NP Dodge, while thriving and growing every day.
 Being the longest running real estate company in the country, remaining innovative and having a keen creative vision keeps NP Dodge ahead of the game.

 On behalf of our 450+ REALTORS, support staff and managers, welcome to the NP Dodge website that was designed specifically for you.
 Staying on the cutting-edge of technology, we are confident we have the tools and extensive resources to get you where you need to be.

 This story begins with one of the greatest brother acts ever seen in these parts – Grenville and Nathan Phillips Dodge.

 What a trail they blazed when they left Massachusetts, one in 1853 and the other in 1854, to homestead in Douglas County, followed by their parents and sister a few years later.
 The duo founded a land office in 1855.
 Grenville went on to serve as a general in the Civil War and help found the Union Pacific Railroad.
 N.P. stayed in the land-sale business and built the foundation for what is now America’s longest running, family-owned, full-service real estate firm and one of Omaha’s signature businesses, the NP Dodge Company.

 The birth of the Company, in a tiny office in Council Bluffs, Iowa, is part of the birth of the metro area and the American West.
 The Dodge brothers surveyed land in Nebraska and Iowa and represented eastern investors interested in purchasing real estate as new territories opened up to a growing and land-hungry nation.